-- contingent events that would change the amount or timing of cash flows; - terms that may adjust the contractual coupon rate, including variable rate features; - prepayment and extension features; and - terms that limit the Company's claim to cash flows from specified assets (e.g. non-recourse features) - 4) Impairment of financial assets
+- contingent events that would change the amount or timing of cash flows; - terms that may adjust the contractual coupon rate, including variable rate features; - prepayment and extension features; and - terms that limit the Company's claim to cash flows from specified assets (e.g. non-recourse features)

+4) Impairment of financial assets

-The Company recognizes loss allowances for expected credit losses ("ECL") on financial assets measured at amortized cost (including cash and cash equivalents, notes and accounts receivable, other receivables and other financial assets).
+The Company recognizes loss allowances for expected credit losses ("ECL") on financial assets measured at amortized cost (including cash and cash equivalents, financial assets measured at amortized cost, notes and accounts receivable, other receivables and other financial assets).